brucedkyle/architectures/docs/supplychain/disasterreadiness.md

 <li>Point of sale devices send information to in-store server that collects transactions.
 <li>Once connection is restored, store server queues events and plays them back as events.
 <li>The transaction events are read, business automation workflows are triggered to update corporate systems.
-<li>Data is updated through Integration Services through APIs to:
+<li>Data is updated through business automation to:
 <ol type="a">
 <li>Adjust stock positions data for the affected stores.
 <li>Update replentishment system.